- Chart

 Weaknesses

-- Limited geographic reach compared to larger banks
+- Limited scale compared to national and larger regional banks.

 Opportunities

-- Expansion into new markets within Texas and New Mexico
+- Expansion into adjacent geographic markets within Texas.

 Threats